aingelmo/aingelmo.github.io/_posts/2021-11-01-ab-testing-part2.md

 $$pval = 0.9050583127590245$$

+# Conclusion
-The $$stat$$ equals to 1.31 whic translates to a $$pval$$ is 0.90.
+The $$stat$$ equals to 1.31 which translates to a $$pval$$ is 0.90.
 This is higher than our error 1 margin rate ($\alpha$) of 0.05 that we set on the beginning.
 This means that we do not have enough evidence to reject the null.
 In other words, we cannot say, based on the data we have, that the new website provides more conversions than the old one.